 We should pay more attention to cooperative ways of boosting jobs, growth and business.
 Ultimately, devolution won’t provide a better deal for individuals unless they play a role designing and implementing such initiatives.

 At their best, cooperative approaches start with this principle.
 Look out for cooperative councils to use new powers to target those who are missing out in the economic recovery.

 Jonathan Schifferes is a senior researcher at the RSA, and led on evidencing the economic case for co-operative approaches to employment, skills and growthLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.